 - Much like the sour taste, it is salt’s moist and oily nature that aggravates kapha.

-- The salty taste can cause water retention, high blood pressure, intestinal inflammation, ascites, grey hair, wrinkles, excess thirst, and it can impede the sense organs.
-Further, it tends to spark a sharp desire for stronger flavors and can similarly trigger emotional greed.
+- In excess, the salty taste can cause water retention, high blood pressure, intestinal inflammation, grey hair, wrinkles, excess thirst, and it can impede the sense organs.
+Further, it tends to spark a sharp desire for stronger flavors and can similarly trigger insatiability and greed.

 How to Eat